MicrosoftDocs/dynamics365smb-docs/business-central/inventory-how-count-inventory-with-documents.md

 6. Choose the **OK** button.

 A line for each item that exists on the chosen location and per the set filters and options is inserted on the order.
+For items that are set up for item tracking, the **Use Item Tracking** check box is selected, and information about the expected quantity of serial and lot numbers is available by choosing the **Lines** action and then **Item Tracking Lines**.
+For more information, see the "Handling Item Tracking when Counting Inventory" section.

 You can now proceed to create one or more recordings, which are instructions to the employees who perform the actual counting.

 ## To create a physical inventory recording
 For each physical inventory order, you can create one or more physical inventory recording documents on which you enter the counted quantities, either manually or through an integrated scanning device.